rkuma183/wilsonmar.github.io/_posts/2016-12-06-spring-petclinic.md

    this activity may be specified by a control file which the test program reads to determine how to iterate through items.

+   ### Logging

+   This is the first opportunity to manage logging functionality and thus disk space growth, archival off the server, etc.

+   QUESTION: The default logging level is set to "Debug".
+   So that needs to be reduced.

-4. <strong>Register</strong> users
+4. <strong>Register</strong> new items
-   to identify the maximum rate the system can accommodate increases to the user population.
+   to identify the maximum rate the system can accommodate increases to the database.

-   TODO: Variations in registration data from a file to load various users.
+   Variations in registration data from a file to load various users.

+   ### Database

+   This is the first stressing of the database supporting the app.

+   Measuring the time taken for individual database activities is useful to differentiate time incurred by different databases.

 5. <strong>Login</strong> to identify the maximum rate of users arriving at the same time (such as at a call center during start of shift).

-   This can be driven from a database of users prepared by registrations.

-   This enables measurement of how much memory is taken for each new user.
+   A load test of this measures how much memory servers take for each new user.
+If the app establishes a connection to the database for each user, memory use will increase for each additional user.

 6. Log-off.

    QUESTION: Does memory get recovered from users who have logged off?

-7. <strong>Add to database</strong>.
+7. <strong>Add to database</strong>
-   To stress the database.
+   to stress the database.

    This enables measurement of how much additional time is needed to list each additional list item (until the maximum is shown on each page).

+   QUESTION: How much additional time does adding, updating, and deleting items lower in the database hierarchy take more time than root items?

+8. <strong>View lists</strong> of user-selected items.

+   In the PetStore app, this would be a list of items in the shopping cart.

+   In the PetClinic app, this would be a list of

-8. <strong>Search</strong> form usage generate database calls.
+9. <strong>Search</strong>, which generates database calls.

    Examples are form fields that return an autocomplete list.

-9. View lists of user-selected items.

-   In the PetStore app, this would be a list of items in the shopping cart.

 10. <strong>Process</strong> items.

-   In the PetStore app, this would be purchase of items in the cart and use of <strong>payment gateways</strong>, which is usually an external service.
+   In an e-commerce app such as the PetStore app, this would be purchase of pets in the cart and use of <strong>payment gateways</strong>, which is usually an external service.

+   The question answered by a load test of this is:
-   QUESTION: Can the app keep up with a lot of people buying at once?
+   Can the app and external services keep up with a lot of people buying at once?
+What does "a lot" mean is the measurement.

-   The JPetStore app does not connect with a payment gateway.
+   The JPetStore sample app does not connect with a payment gateway.

 11. <strong>End-to-end</strong> with all the above to ensure that the system can handle a pattern of work during scalability testing (to emulate a mention on Reddit or Hacker News that causes a visitor or buying frenzy).